 On Sunday, 13 April the bunch sets off for the 122nd edition of Paris-Roubaix.
 It’s the third of five Monuments on the cycling calendar.
 Also known as the ‘Hell of the North’, Paris-Roubaix is one of the oldest and one of the most difficult one-day races with riders having to endure a daunting gauntlet of cobbled sectors before the finish in the Roubaix Velodrome.
-The route usually adds up to roughly 260 kilometres with and the riders are to endure one fourth of it kilometres on bone-jarring farm roads.
+This year’s route adds up to 259.2 kilometres with 30 stretches of bone-jarring farm roads.
+(Slideshow route/profile)

 Mathieu van der Poel won the last two editions.
 Last year, he was flanked on the podium by Jasper Philipsen and Mads Pedersen.